-Entrapment: A situation where personnel are unexpectedly caught in a fire behavior-related, life - threatening position, where planned escape routes or safety zones are absent, inadequate, or have been compromised.
-An entrapment may or may not include deployment of a fire shelter for its intended purpose.
-This situation may or may not result in injury.
-They include "near misses."
+Entrapment: A situation where personnel are unexpectedly caught in a fire behavior-related, life - threatening position, where planned escape routes or safety zones are absent, inadequate, or have

 In the event that a wildland fire entrapment or fatality occurs, it should be reported immediately to the NICC.
 A Wildland Fire Fatality and Entrapment Initial Report should be completed within twenty-four (24) hours and emailed to the NICC Coordinator on Duty (COD).
 Submit this report even if some data is missing.